Where everything starts.

 CogniFit personalized brain training program for patients with Multiple Sclerosis

 The findings are evidence that cognitive training can significantly improve a wide range of skills in MS patients.

 Shatil E, Metzer A, Horvitz O, Miller A. - Home-based personalized cognitive training in MS patients: A study of adherence and cognitive performance - NeuroRehabilitation 2010; 26:143-53.

-People who played computer games showed an improvement in performance, but for people who used CogniFit, the improvement was significantly greater.
+People who played computer games showed an improvement in performance, but for people who used CogniFit personalized brain training program, the improvement was significantly greater.
 Presented at the 10th International Hong Kong/Springfield Pan-Asian Symposium on Advances in Alzheimer Therapy on February 28, 29 - March 1, 2008; Hong Kong.

 Korczyn AD, Peretz C, Aharonson V, et al. - Computer based cognitive training with CogniFit improved cognitive performance above the effect of classic computer games: prospective, randomized, double blind intervention study in the elderly.
 Alzheimer's & Dementia: The Journal of the Alzheimer's Association 2007; 3(3):S171.

 CogniFit personalized brain training program can help improve cognitive performance in elderly subjects